-To provide further evidence that quant ratings have a direct impact on research production, we examine the consequences of the introduction of quantitative ratings for exchange traded funds
+To provide further evidence that quant ratings have a direct impact on research production, we also examine the introduction of quantitative ratings for exchange traded funds (ETFs).

-(ETFs).
 Importantly, ETF Quant Ratings were made available on the platform nearly two years after the introduction of quant ratings for common stocks, and they rely on an entirely different formula.
-Despite these differences, we continue to find that SA report recommendations become significantly more correlated with ETF quant ratings after the introduction of the ratings on the platform.
+Despite these differences, we continue to find that SA report recommendations become significantly more correlated with ETF quant ratings after their introduction.